 - Too much detail about the circumstances.

-- Profiles have not photos or their name is genderless.
+- Profiles have no photos or their name is genderless.

 Step 11.
-Always Be Proactive and Request Reviews.
+Always Be Proactive and Request Online Reviews.

 Be proactive and request reviews.
-It is up to you and your sales people to solicit your customers to submit their positive reviews.
-This can help mitigate the one or two bad responses.
+It is up to you and your salespeople to solicit your customers to submit their positive reviews.
+This can help mitigate one or two bad responses.
 You can encourage reviews with:

 - Reciprocate with a shared review